MIT-MRL/recybot/code/README.md

 ### Usage

 For training and testing, we keep the same as the one in [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch).
 To train and test our network, simply use corresponding config files.
-For example, to train PANet on the phone dataset:
+For example, to train on the phone dataset:

 ```shell
 python tools/train_net_step.py --dataset phone --cfg configs/baselines/e2e_mask_rcnn_R-101-FPN_1x_edge.yaml